TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 * Currently, I have two years of experience (Since February 2023 to January 2025) as a Junior Software Developer in a company from the financial industry.
 The position held had a Java profile, and in practice also involved programming in the Kotlin language, and also included 'frontend' work with the Angular framework and several other technologies.

 * June 2025: start of business activity (JDG) and execution of orders related to creation, maintenance and expansion of projects mainly in Java and Python languages.
 The actual scope of my activity includes: backend, frontend and deployment.

+* December 2025: Pass the test and earn the coveted Oracle Certified Professional: Java SE 17 Developer certification.

 [`back`](#briefly-about-me)